 4. Invest in their learning and development

-But, continuing to invest in these initiatives not only provides a little sense of normalcy and stability, but it also shows your employees that you’re invested in their growth and success—even if they aren’t in the office right now.
+When working remotely, it's easy to ignore what isn't right in front of you.
+Intangible aspects like learning and development can easily take a backseat.
+But, continuing to invest in these initiatives not only provides a little sense of responsibility and trust, but it also shows your employees that you’re invested in their growth and success—even if they aren’t in the office.

 One of the best ways to contribute to their learning (without anybody needing to leave their homes) is by offering access to a variety of online courses.
 Check out the GoSkills LMS to empower your employees to accomplish all sorts of learning initiatives through remote training, from mastering Microsoft Excel to improving their public speaking skills.